phonedude/cs891-f17/week06-assignment.md

 Create an html page in your forked github repository that lists your 15 seeds (link to the live web) and contains links to your collections in webrecorder.io and Archive-It.

-**Due in 2 Weeks (Oct 18)**
+**Due in 3 Weeks (Oct 25)** - *updated*

-Be prepared to discuss in class the process of creating your collection.
-Compare and contrast the different tools in terms of capture quality, ease of use, etc. What were the advantages and disadvantages of each tool?
-Did some tools work better than others on certain types of pages?
+Create a report (Markdown, PDF, etc.) in your forked github repository that describes your experience creating your collection with the four different tools.
+Compare and contrast the tools in terms of capture quality, ease of use, etc.

+In particular, for each tool list
+* advantages
+* disadvantages
+  * include at least one screenshot where the tool did not capture all of a page's resources (if applicable)
+* situations or types of pages where you'd recommend this tool over the others
+  * include at least one screenshot of where the tool captured a page better than the other tools (if applicable)

+Finally, reflect upon your collection.
 Were 15 seeds enough to characterize the topic you wanted to cover?
+How could someone use your collection in the future?
+Identify (include screenshots and links) at least one resource that changed over the time you were collecting.

+Be prepared to discuss this in class (no more than 5 mins).